SpectralOps/spectral-terraform-lambda-integration/README.md

   # Environment variables used by the integration
   env_vars = {
-    # Mandatory - Your spectral DSN retrieved from SpectralOps
+    # Mandatory (unless you are using vault) - Your spectral DSN retrieved from SpectralOps
     SPECTRAL_DSN       = ""
     # Additional env-vars should go here
   }